 Former POW and Miss South Carolina 2002 who met when he escorted her for an event.
 Good racers in their own right, they teamed up with Rob & Amber, and were unfortunately seen as Rob's lackeys from that point out, never able to step out of his shadow.
 Their relationship dissolved over the course of the season, culminating with them all but breaking up at the London Heathrow Airport in the penultimate leg.
 They would make it to the Final 3, where they missed the turn to the San Juan airport, putting them on a later flight to Miami than the other two teams, guaranteeing them a 3rd place finish.

-- Commitment Issues: A complaint Kelly had against Ron.
+- Commitment Issues: A complaint Kelly had against Ron, which led to her infamous quote above.

-- Failed a Spot Check: Ron didn't see the signs leading them to the San Juan airport, effectively costing them the Race.
+- Failed a Spot Check: Ron didn't see the signs leading them to the San Juan airport in the finale, effectively costing them the Race.

-- Manipulative Editing: Even Phil came out to say that Kelly got probably one of the most unfair portrayals ever, and that she was just a young woman upset at having her relationship fall apart on national television.
+- The Masochism Tango: They fought a lot, and their relationship fell apart over the course of the season.
+Phil said on the DVD that Kelly got probably one of the most unfair portrayals ever, and that she was just a young woman upset at having her relationship fall apart on national television.

 - Masochist's Meal: Ron said the four pounds of meat Roadblock was the worst eating experience of his life, even worse that when he was in an Iraqi prison.

-- Out of Focus: Like Brandon & Nicole before them, they were shoved into the background in favor of the Uchenna & Joyce vs. Rob & Amber storyline.
+- Out of Focus: Like Brandon & Nicole before them, they were shoved into the background in favor of the Uchenna & Joyce vs. Rob & Amber storyline late in the season.

 - Overshadowed by Awesome: With their alliance with Rob & Amber and way the season ended, the fact that they were pretty good racers was forgotten.

-- Shirtless Scene: Ron during the corn pounding Detour.
+- Shirtless Scene: Ron during the corn pounding Detour in leg 6.

 - That Came Out Wrong: In leg 9, Kelly essentially accused Rob of deliberately getting captured by the enemy so he wouldn't have to complete his commitment to the Army.
 It's safe to say she didn't actually intend that meaning.